Tree Risk Assessment for the Prolonged Health and Longevity of Your Trees

 Tree Failures and Dangers

 There are a number of reasons that could warrant the removal of a tree as a hazard.
-An arborist should be called if you observe, or are aware of, any of the following conditions.
+Call an arborist if you observe, or are aware of, any of the following conditions.

 - Fungus, holes, or insect damage